Files inside Hyper-V Guests

-This section explains how to restore files inside Hyper-V guests using a System Protection, File Protection or File Archiving backup.
+This section explains how to restore files inside Hyper-V guests using a System and Volume, File and Application or Zip Compression backup.
 Hyper-V Granular Restore allows you to restore individual files from a guest using a Hyper-V backup of one or more guests.

 This feature requires the Hyper-V Advanced add-on.